captalbator/roblox-portfolio/README.md

 I am loudbytes, a self-taught programmer from Canada.

+I can use the following languages:
+- Lua & Luau
+- C & C++
+- JavaScript & TypeScript

 I am proficient in the following libraries:
 - Roact / react-lua
 - Fusion